 (rhymes with hop silk, top ilk, and stop bilk)

 About Crop Milk

-Generally, it is a gooey, crumbly substance similar in consistency and texture to the curds of cottage cheese, and contains a variety of substances, including...
+The exact composition of crop milk varies depending on the bird species and the parent bird's diet.
+Generally, it is a gooey, crumbly substance similar in consistency and texture to the curds of cottage cheese.
+Crop milk ranges in color from whitish to yellow, gray, or beige, and contains a variety of substances, including:

 Birds That Produce Crop Milk

+All pigeons and doves feed their young crop milk.
 For these species, the milk contains sloughed off, liquid-filled cells from the inside of the parents' crop.
-The crop changes from part of the parents' digestive system to milk production just prior to the eggs' hatching, a switch believed to be caused by hormonal changes.
-During that time, the parents may cease eating altogether so there is no seed in the crop, which very young birds would be unable to digest.
+The crop switches from part of the parents' digestive system to milk production just a day or two prior to the eggs' hatching, a switch believed to be caused by hormonal changes.
+During that time, the parent birds may cease eating altogether so there is no seed in the crop, which very young birds would be unable to digest.
 After several days of feeding young pigeons milk, the hormone levels taper off and the crop ceases to produce as much milk.
-At this time, the young birds are better able to digest seeds, insects and other foods regurgitated by their parents.
+At this time, the young birds are better able to digest seeds, insects, and other foods regurgitated by their parents.

-Flamingos produce bird milk through glands along the digestive tract, and young flamingos eat this milk until they have developed the mature filter feeding apparatus in their bills to allow them to feed on solid food.
+Flamingos produce bird milk through glands along the digestive tract.
+Young flamingos eat this milk until they have developed the mature filter feeding apparatus in their bills to allow them to feed on solid food.

+Male emperor penguins will also generate a milk-like substance from the esophagus to feed young chicks after hatching.
+This is especially critical if the fishing females are late returning from the ocean with food to regurgitate.
 This type of feeding generally only lasts a few days, and after the females have returned, they alternate hunting duties with the males and are able to feed chicks regurgitated fish instead of relying on crop milk.